simplistix/sybil/tests/samples/myst-codeblock.md

     VISIBLE "HAI WORLD!"
     KTHXBYE
   ```
-- Here's another code block that should still be found!:
+- Here's another code block that should still be found, even though it's
+  at the end of the document, so don't add more after it!:

   ```python